Introduction

 Processing rules

-The server executes the first invocation and stores the result at index 0.
+The server executes the steps in order, beginning at index